We will consider applications with an overall grade of 2:2 and above.

 Months of entry

-Our teaching and research concentrates on the period from 1500 to the present and cover a wide geographical area that includes British and European history, as well as Latin America, the USA, China, Russia and Africa.
+Historical research at Essex concentrates on the period from 1500 to the present, and covers a wide geographical area that includes British and European history, as well as Latin America, the USA, China, Russia and Africa.

 Information for international students